Ravid-Nahmias/Binary-Tree/README.txt

 2. Btree.h- class definition- contains the declaration of the class, and a node struct
 3. Btree.cpp- class implementation- contains the implement of the functions, where the functions realization.

-If you want to compile the program: ctrl+shift+B
+If you want to compile the program on terminal: g++ -g Btree.cpp Ex4.cpp -o Ex4

-If you want to run the program: push f5
+If you want to run the program on terminal:
+./ex5

 Input orders:
 1. the first input can be 2 options: